The Shoulders/Arms

 The Shoulder Pads

+Reference shot of the shoulderbell curve, courtesy the Star Wars Chronicles book.
+Buy it now at amazon.com!
 Notice that the ILM shoulder pads are curved from the front side and straight from the side view.
-This is caused from the shape of the Bells natural curve and carefully cutting the plastic to match the curve therefore forming the correct angles.
+This is caused from the shape of the Bells natural curve and carefully cutting the plastic to match the curve, therefore forming the correct angles.

-Once you have created your master mold or sculpture, you'll want to refer to our plaster casting and vacuumforming sections to make your final vacuumformed armor parts.
+You will probably want to refer to our plaster casting , vacuumforming sections, and fiber-glassing to make your final parts.

 The Biceps

-The bicep is about 14 cm tall, 9 cm deep and 11.5 cm wide.
-The small box like area is 9 cm long and 6.5 cm wide.
-It is roughly 11.5 cm (4.5 inches) in diameter if it were a completed cylinder, which it is not (unlike the stormtrooper armor which fully encircles the wearers bicep).
+The bicep is about 14 cm tall, 9 cm deep and 11.5 cm wide (4.5 inches).
+The raised box area is 9 cm long and 6.5 cm wide.
+The Bicep is not a complete cylinder, as it utilizes a webstrap on the inner part of the arm to secure the armor to the wearer.

-Check out our plaster casting and vacuumforming sections to make your final vacuumformed armor parts.
+You will probably want to refer to our plaster casting , vacuumforming sections, and fiber-glassing to make your final parts.

 The Elbow Pads

-The Elbow Pad is cylindrical too, as it only encircles half of the wearers forearm.
-The elbow armor is roughly14 cm long, 11.5 cm wide and 9 cm tall.
+Like the bicep armor, the Elbow Pad only encircles half of the wearers arm.
+It is cylinder shape, but it also has a slight curve to it's length.
+The elbow armor is roughly 14 cm long, 11.5 cm wide and 9 cm tall.
 The flat surface on the top side of the elbow pad seems to be 3.8 cm wide.

 For sizing issues we took measurements from three different fanmade Biker Scout suits and came up with this generic template which is fairly close to repesenting the ILM made armor.